achebel75/showcase/README.md

 ## How the application is deployed in non disruptive maner?

 The application is deployed on AKS (Azure Kubernetes Service) using the `rolling update strategy` offer by K8S.
-It will replaces pods running the old version of the application with the new version, one by one, without downtime to the cluster.
+It will replaces pods running the old version of the application with the new version, one by one, `without downtime to the cluster`.